Jimbo1167/quadtv/README.md

 1. Navigate to [YouTube TV](https://tv.youtube.com)
 2. Click the QuadTV toolbar icon or press Ctrl+Shift+Q
 3. Choose your preferred layout from the popup
+4. Navigate each iframe to different content manually
+5. Click 🔊 audio buttons to switch between stream audio
-4. Click streams to switch audio, hover for controls
+6. Hover over streams for additional controls
-5. Save layouts as presets for quick access

 ## License